awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Delete-gs.md

 As long as a cluster is in the *available* state, you are being charged for it, whether or not you are actively using it\.
 To stop incurring charges, delete the cluster\.

 **Warning**
 When you delete an ElastiCache for Redis cluster, your manual snapshots are retained\.
 You can also create a final snapshot before the cluster is deleted\.
 Automatic cache snapshots are not retained\.
-For moe information, see [Backup and restore for ElastiCache for Redis ](backups.md)\.
+For more information, see [Backup and restore for ElastiCache for Redis ](backups.md)\.

 ## Using the AWS Management Console<a name="Clusters.Delete.CON-gs"></a>